ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 As an optimization, when EDHOC precedes the enrollment and combined OSCORE-EDHOC flow is being used in EDHOC message_3 and message_4 per {{RFC9668}}, the client MUST use the public ephemeral key of the EDHOC Responder, G_Y, as the recipient public key in the algorithm outlined in {{Section 6 of RFC6955}}.
 When generating its DH key pair, the client uses the group parameters as indicated by the EDHOC cipher suite in use in the EDHOC session.
 Because the combined delivery is used per {{RFC9668}}, the client has already in EDHOC message_2 obtained the ephemeral key G_Y of the server.

+## Enrollment of Certificates by Reference {#certs-by-reference}

+The EST client MAY indicate preference for enrolling a certificate by reference by using the CoAP Accept option.
+In this case, the EST client includes a corresponding Content-Format identifier in the Accept option indicating preference for receiving a reference instead of the actual certificate.
+Depending on the Content-Format identifier, the Accept option may indicate the preference for a specific certificate format (i.e. c5t, c5u) or a general preference for receiving the certificate by reference.
+In either case, the EST client receives the certificate in the response and MAY treat it as an opaque blob of data.
+For its interactions, the EST client is expected to use the certificate by reference without needing to access the actual certificate.
+It is out of scope of this specification how the certificate by reference gets resolved to the actual certificate by other parties participating in the communication with the EST client.

 # HTTP-CoAP Proxy {#proxying}